Skip to main content

 Lifespan is the total number of years you are alive.
 Healthspan is the number of years you spend in good health, free from disease and disability.
 Modern medicine has extended lifespan more than healthspan, which is why many people spend their final 10 to 15 years managing chronic illness.

 Medicine 2.0 is the post-antibiotic system that treats disease after diagnosis.
-Medicine 3.0 is a proactive, data-driven framework that uses advanced biomarkers and lifestyle interventions to prevent disease.
+Medicine 3.0 is a proactive, data-driven framework that uses advanced biomarkers and lifestyle interventions to reduce disease risk earlier.
 Peter Attia popularized the term, but the underlying ideas (preventive cardiology, metabolic health, sarcopenia prevention) come from decades of research.

 ApoB measures every atherogenic particle (LDL, VLDL, IDL, Lp(a)).
 Each particle carries one ApoB protein.
 Studies (Sniderman et al., 2019; Marston et al., 2022) show ApoB outperforms LDL-C and non-HDL cholesterol as a predictor of cardiovascular events.
 The lower your ApoB, the lower your lifetime risk.